Langtang Valley Trek - 10 Day Itinerary with Details

 Langtang Valley Trek is one of the pleasant trek experiences in Nepal.
 It is a splendid trek through small village settlements, farmlands and verdant forests in the Langtang Valley.
-You will walk along pristine countryside and through high alpine yak pastures to the magnificence Kyanjin Gompa.
+You will walk along the pristine countryside and through high alpine yak pastures to the magnificence Kyanjin Gompa.
 In addition to the wonderful landscapes, you will have the opportunity to come across Himalayan pheasant and red panda on your Langtang Valley Trek.

 The adventurous Langtang Valley Trek begins after a short drive to Syabrubesi (2380 meters) from the beautiful Kathmandu via taxi or private vehicle.
 Our Langtang Valley Trek first leads you on a serene uphill climb as you overlook the majestic Langtang mountain range.
 Further on the trail, we follow the ancient trading route on the border with Tibet.